A sinus infection in humans can be caused by allergies, the common flu, or even air pollution.

-However, when the sinus passages become inflamed, and the mucus is unable to channel out these particles, a sinus infection can occur.
+However, when the sinus passages become inflamed and the mucus is unable to channel out these particles, a sinus infection can occur.

 Like humans, a dog sinus infection happens when the lining of the nasal passages becomes inflamed.

-It may lead to headaches, fever, itchy or sore throats, coughing, loss of appetite or occasional nose bleeds.
+It may lead to headaches, fever, itchy or sore throats, coughing, loss of appetite, or occasional nose bleeds.

 If the symptoms continue and your dog is experiencing unusual discomfort, it is essential to schedule a trip to the veterinarian as soon as possible for an intensive examination.

-A veterinarian will check your dog’s nose, eyes, and may order a series of x-rays to examine the chest to establish the root of the issue and magnitude of the infection, nasal blockage, or congestion.
+A veterinarian will check your dog’s nose, and eyes, and may order a series of x-rays to examine the chest to establish the root of the issue and the magnitude of the infection, nasal blockage, or congestion.